 Hasselblad X1D versus Canon 5DS R

 The Hasselblad X1D-50c and the Canon EOS 5DS R are two professional cameras that were announced, respectively, in June 2016 and February 2015.
 The X1D is a mirrorless interchangeable lens camera, while the 5DS R is a DSLR.
-The cameras are based on a medium format (X1D) and a full frame sensor.
+The cameras are based on a medium format (X1D) and a full frame (5DS R) sensor.
 The Hasselblad has a resolution of 51.3 megapixel, whereas the Canon provides 50.3 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Hasselblad X1D and the Canon 5DS R is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X1D – represents the basis for the calculations across all the size and weight measures).